MrKomugiko/MyCardCollection/README.md

 &check; Creating personal accounts.
 &check; Displaying collection value and most valuable cards.
 &cross; Live updating card values (currently, price is locked with date of import).
+&cross; List of Other registered colelctioners with sorting by date,collection size or colelction value &cross; Collectioners profile with customized background, easy acces to user top cards and his decks &cross; Decks preview with charts - cost, color, set, type

 <a name="run"/>